Abner Doubleday: Namesakes and honors

 Doubleday's men, admirers, and the state of New York erected a monument to him at Gettysburg.
 There is a 7 ft obelisk monument at Arlington National Cemetery where he is buried.

 Doubleday Field is a 9,791-seat baseball stadium named for Abner Doubleday, located in Cooperstown, New York, near the Baseball Hall of Fame.
-It hosted the annual Hall of Fame Game, an exhibition game between two major league teams that was played from 1940 until 2008.
-It has hosted the Hall of Fame Classic since 2009.
+It hosted the annual Hall of Fame Game, an exhibition game between two major league teams that was played from 1940 until 2008, and has hosted the Hall of Fame Classic since 2009.

 The Auburn Doubledays are a collegiate summer baseball team based in Doubleday's hometown of Auburn, New York.

-Doubleday Field at the United States Military Academy at West Point, New York, where the Army Black Knights play at Johnson Stadium, is named in Doubleday's honor.
+At the United States Military Academy at West Point, New York, where the Army Black Knights play at Johnson Stadium, Doubleday Field is named in Doubleday's honor.

-The Abner Doubleday Little League and Babe Ruth Fields in Ballston Spa, New York, the town of his birth.
+In Ballston Spa, New York, the town of his birth, Doubleday Fields are named for Doubleday.
 The house of his birth still stands in the middle of town and there is a monument to him on Front Street.

-A sign at the Doubleday Hill Monument, erected in Williamsport, Maryland, to commemorate Doubleday's occupation of a hill there during the Civil War, claims he invented the game in 1835.
+At the Doubleday Hill Monument, a sign to commemorate Doubleday's occupation of a hill in Williamsport, Maryland during the Civil War claims he invented the game in 1835.

-Mendham Borough and Mendham Township, New Jersey has held a municipal holiday known as "Abner Doubleday Day" for numerous years in the General's honor and commissioned a plaque near the site of his home in the borough in 1998, even though the borough was known as Mendham Township back then.
+For numerous years, Mendham Borough and Mendham Township, New Jersey has held a municipal holiday known as "Abner Doubleday Day" in the General's honor and in 1998 commissioned a plaque near the site of his home in the borough, even though the borough was known as Mendham Township back then.

-In 2004, the Abner Doubleday Society erected a monument to Doubleday in Iron Spring Park, Ballston Spa, near his birthplace.
+The Abner Doubleday Society erected a monument to Doubleday in Iron Spring Park near his birthplace in Ballston Spa in 2004.